Azure/azure-cli/doc/local_context_guidelines.md

 We define local context attribute for some command parameters by default.
 For commands which use them as argument name in the function signature will support local context by default.

-All these parameters are list here:
+All these parameters are listed here:

 - *resource_group_name*
 ```python